dfamonteiro/blog/blog/content/posts/production-load-generator.md

     <figcaption>A very simple state machine.</figcaption>
 </figure>

-In practice, writing the actual code requires a bit more business logic, but the core idea remains unchanged:
+In practice, the actual code is slightly more verbose, but the core idea remains unchanged:

 ```csharp
 public async Task RunAsync()